Reproducible-Science-Curriculum/2015-06-01-reproducible-science-idigbio/post-workshop-survey.md

 If you do not wish to participate, please close your browser at this time.

+### Which of the following did you or do prior to participating in the workshop?

+* Robust file organization
+* Version control (e.g., Git/GitHub)
+* Litterate programming (e.g., knitr/Rmarkdown)
+* Sharing and publishing my analysis using licences facilitating re-use

+### Why did you attend?

+We are interested in learning more about why you decided to participate in the workshop.
+How much did you interest in learning about each of the following topic contribute to your decision to participate

+[provide scale: "none", "little", "some", "a lot" for the following questions]

+#### File management and organization
+#### Literate programing (e.g., knitr/Rmarkdown)
+#### Version control (e.g., Git/GitHub)
+#### Publishing practices that facilitate re-use

 ### Please rate the success of the following workshop sessions

 #### Introduction to Reproducible Science

 * Very unsuccessful
 * Unsuccessful
 * Neither unsuccessful nor successful